Home Buying 101

 Preparing for your first-time home purchase

 The pre-work you do before buying a house can really make your home work for you later.
 Home ownership is a huge investment that can tank your budget if you let it.
-Doing your research first can help you combat common homebuying myths building a stronger foundation for your future.
+Doing your research first can help you combat common home-buying myths and build a stronger foundation for your future.

 It’s time for a financial checkup!
 From getting your credit score in shape to trimming down your budget, flex that financial muscle in preparation for this big investment.

 Not sure what your credit score is?
 You can pull your credit reports once a year for free from the top three credit reporting agencies.
-While some free sites will show you a credit score, it could be 30-40 points off.
-That is a huge difference!
-The only way to get an accurate credit score is to have a hard pull.
+While other websites offer free credit score checks, these official reports are what your lender will be looking at.
+It’s smart to get an accurate credit score when you’re preparing to buy a home.

-What happens if you have “bad credit”?
-While having bad credit doesn’t mean you’d necessarily be denied a loan, it could mean a higher interest rate and have you paying a lot more per month.
+What happens if you have bad credit?
+If your score is on the low side, follow some of these steps to get your credit score in check.
+Keep in mind bad credit doesn’t necessarily mean you will be denied a loan.
+However, it could mean a higher interest rate, leaving you paying more per month.

-Before getting hung up on your credit score, remember, some financial institutions, like Numerica are committed to serving people, not credit scores.
+Keep in mind some financial institutions, like Numerica, are committed to serving people, not credit scores.
 Don’t hesitate to reach out to your favorite branch to ask for guidance.
 We want to help you fulfill your dreams of being a homeowner.

 Find out how much home you can afford

-Your total monthly debt expenses shouldn’t be more than about 36% of your income.
-One of our Home Loan Center team members can help you determine the right price range for your budget.
+One of the best ways to process the question of home payment affordability is to talk with an expert.
+One of Numerica’s Home Loan Center team members can help you determine the right price range for your budget.

 Don’t forget the additional expenses